 If you are adopting internationally, traveling to meet your child will be a part of the process.
 It used to be that the escorting of children to meet their new family was a possibility, but that option hasn’t existed for quite a few years now.
 Some countries require one trip, while others require multiple trips.
-These rules are constantly changing, so checking with your agency about specific country requirements is the best recommendation I can make.
+These rules for adoption travel are constantly changing, so checking with your agency about specific country requirements is the best recommendation I can make.

 Let’s start with the reasons it is valuable to travel and experience your child’s country.

 Travel gives you a taste of your child’s birth culture.
 This culture is a part of who your child is.
 By seeing it firsthand it can help you understand what your child has seen and experienced.
 You can also share with your child what you experienced in their birth country to add to their knowledge of their place of origin.
 By traveling you might also have the chance to see the people and places that were important to your child.
-This could be foster families, orphanages, ayis, teachers, schools.
+This could be foster families, orphanages, teachers, schools.
 All of these places and people are part of your child’s history, and if you have a chance to see them for yourself, you can help preserve part of your child’s history for them.
 Our children have lost so much, any little bit becomes important.

 Travel lets you experience being a minority.
 In most international adoptions, the adoptive parents will travel to a country where they suddenly become an ethnic minority.
 Parents who are ethnically part of the majority at home will rarely have experience with this.
 By adopting, we are asking our children to go from being part of the majority to being part of a minority.
 Experiencing for themselves what this is like is good for parents to help identify what their child is going through.

 Travel allows parents a taste of missing home.
 Most adoptive parents, by the end of their time in-country, are anxious to get home.
 They miss their loved ones, the familiar sights, sounds, and smells, food that is comforting and tastes right, and having life be easy and comfortable.
 Even after just two or three weeks, the desire to return to what is known is strong.
 These feelings are important because our children will experience the same feelings in reverse.
-The difference is our children cannot hope to return to what is familiar, and instead have to keep muddling through until all the new of their home and family finally feel familiar.
+The difference is our children cannot hope to return to what is familiar, and instead have to keep muddling through until all the news of their home and family finally feel familiar.
 Travel can help develop compassion for what our children go through.

 So now you know why adoption travel is important, let’s talk about the travel itself.
 We have made four adoption trips to adopt five children.
 That adds up to 11 weeks in two different countries where we didn’t speak the language and where we were the minority.
 Each time I packed, I did a little better job of it.